Intellectual property

 Why we managed to succeed in TRIPS

 There have been many books and articles written about the TRIPS Agreement.
 Most go into great detail over the costs and benefits of the various provisions of the Agreement.
-As one of the negotiators of the Agreement I will not attempt to debate such an analysis.
-Rather this chapter will provide brief personal reflections of my experiences during the negotiations which have had a significant impact on the rest of my career as a Canadian diplomat focusing on trade issues.
+As one of the negotiators of the Agreement, I will not attempt to debate such an analysis.
+Rather, this chapter will provide brief, personal reflections of my experiences during the negotiations, which have had a significant impact on the rest of my career as a Canadian diplomat focusi Read More

 The global burden of disease and global health risks